 As the ice melts, pour out liquid water from the Zipper bag.
 Use this H2O for your bathing/cleaning needs or in spray bottles.

 Hack 3: Basket in the Glory

-Put a wire basket in your cooler (linked here or get from an office supply store or Dollar store).
+Put a wire basket in your cooler (linked here or get from an office store or Dollar store).